voxter/cluecon_drives_car/robot/README.md

 ## Misc

 - `bt-test.c` is based on `rfcomm-serial-setname.c` and was used for testing communication with the BT module/Arduino while the Erlang app was under development.
-It's not compatible with the current version of [the robot car Scratch](./Smart_Robot_Car_K0070_scratch/Smart_Robot_Car_K0070_scratch.ino), but I think you only have to uncomment the lines

-      //  Serial.print("Version: ");
-      //  Serial.println(mVersion);

-  to restore compatibility.
 At this point, it might just be easier to use the Erlang code.